CityOfNewYork/ACCESS-NYC-PATTERNS/README.md

 ### SASS Import

-The main [SASS import file](https://github.com/CityOfNewYork/ACCESS-NYC-PATTERNS/blob/master/src/scss/_imports.scss) can give you an idea of how to include individual patterns into your project.
+The ACCESS NYC main [SASS import file](https://github.com/CityOfNewYork/ACCESS-NYC/blob/master/wp-content/themes/access/src/scss/_imports.scss) can give you an idea of how to include individual patterns into your project.
 Be sure to add `node_modules` to your include paths.

 ### Javascript